HimanshuAwasthi95/Blog/blog/Visualization_of_DataSet_is_fun_in_orange.md

 ![visualization_scatter](../img/screenshot5.jpg)

-### Motivation:

-**Orange** pretty populer
+## Closing Note:

+**Orange** is most powerfull tool used for almost any kind of analysis and visualization of data.
+The default installation includes a number of machine learning, preprocessing and data visualization algorithms in 6 widget sets (data, visualize, classify, regression, evaluate and unsupervised).
+Additional functionalities are available as add-ons (bioinformatics, data fusion and text-mining).

 Hope this tutorial help you to understand data visualization with the help of **Orange**.
-Orange is pretty simple tool used for machine learning and visualization of data.
 It is very important to understand the flow of data, this helps you to figure out problems easily.

+> Keep Practice with Orange

+**Happy Coding**